felipemullen/leetcode-questions/Readme.md

 Each question has their own subfolder, with the following content:

 - `problem.md` - The problem description as seen in leetcode
-- `01_problem-<number>.test.ts` - The test driver for the problem implementation
+- `problem.test.ts` - The test driver for the problem implementation
-- `02_implementation.ts` - The implementation of the problem
+- `solution.ts` - The implementation of the problem
 - `files` - Optional folder that may contain images or files needed to run the problem

 > Feel free to use this repository as a template to practice your own implementations 💻👾🖱️